-After spending a month using both Noom and Lifesum, I have experienced the pros and cons of each nutrition app and can now definitely say which app is best based on certain needs and preferences.
+After spending a month using both Noom and Lifesum, I have experienced the pros and cons of each nutrition app and can now say which app is best based on certain needs.

-The main difference between Noom and Lifesum is that Noom is a diet system that both tracks your food and teaches you how to lose weight through behavioral education, whereas Lifesum only focuses on helping you track your food and exercise intake, which helps you to make your own informed decisions around health goals.
+- The main difference between Noom and Lifesum is that Noom tracks your food, and at the same time, teaches you how to manage your weight through online learning modules.
+Lifesum only focuses on helping you track your food and exercise intake.

-- Noom is best for those who have tried to lose weight in the past but weren’t successful because their behaviors and mindset did not set them up for success – Read my complete Noom Review.
+- Noom is best for those who have tried to lose weight in the past but weren’t successful because they struggled with behaviors and mindsets related to dieting.
+Read my complete Noom Review.

-- Lifesum is best for those who want an app to help them learn more about the nutritional value of food and to keep them on track toward their calorie and macronutrient goals.
-It can be used for a variety of goals, not just weight loss (like Noom) – Read my complete Lifesum Review.
+- Lifesum is best for those who want to learn more about the nutritional value of food and to keep them on track toward their calorie and macronutrient goals.
+It can be used for a variety of goals, not just weight loss (like Noom).
+Read my complete Lifesum Review.